sajal-shrivastava/DesignPatterns/README.md

     * `turnOnTheatre()` → Turns on all devices
     * `turnOffTheatre()` → Turns off all devices

-The client only interacts with `HomeTheatreSystem` and doesn’t need to manage each component individually.
+The client interacts only with `HomeTheatreSystem` and not individual components.

 ---